The Open Co-op has partnered with LowImpact to develop a UK Mutual Credit Network.

 We would like to make especially clear that mutual credit is not an alternative currency or tax avoidance scheme.

-Please follow us on social media and / or via signing up to our newsletter to be kept up to date about the project.
-UK businesses are encouraged to fill in our form to register interest in joining the network.
+Please visit the Open Credit Network and follow us on social media and / or via signing up to our newsletter to be kept up to date about the project.

-The UK Mutual Credit Network project is supported by the following organisations:
+The UK Mutual Credit Network project is endorsed by the following organisations: